 Kills a wide variety of worms.
 Liquid form is fairly easy to administer.
 When dosed properly, it can be given to adult cats and kittens.
-Large bottle will last for numerous treatments.
+Works for dogs as well.

 A few customers received bottles with close sell-by dates.

 Liquid form that's easy to administer.
 Treats roundworms, which are common in cats.
 A popular dewormer by a top brand in pet care.

 Doesn't work for a broad range of worms.

 Clears up tapeworm problems in just 1 day.
 Works quickly and effectively, better than an injection.
 Does not seem to have any side effects.

 This product only contains 3 pills per bottle.

 Has a solid formula that eliminates roundworms and potentially expels other worms.
 Most cats don't mind the taste.
 Easy to dole out the right amount.